Bigg Boss (Malayalam TV series) season 6: Ratings and viewership

-Bigg Boss Malayalam Season 6 has indeed achieved the highest TRP (Television Rating Point) among all seasons aired so far.
+Bigg Boss Malayalam Season 6 has indeed achieved the highest TRP (Television Rating Point) among all seasons aired in that time.
 It garnered a historic viewership of 2.7 crore viewers across television and digital platforms, making it the most-watched reality show on Malayalam television.
-The season saw a remarkable 35% increase in ratings compared to its predecessor, and viewership on Disney+ Hotstar surged by an impressive 55%.
+The season saw a 35% increase in ratings compared to its predecessor, and viewership on Disney+ Hotstar surged by 55%.
+It is currently the second most watched season of Bigg Boss Malayalam after seventh season.